jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the person’s blood—
   (a) contains evidence of use of 1 listed qualifying drug and the blood concentration level of the drug equals or is less than the high-risk level (if any) for the drug; or
   (b) contains evidence of use of 1 unlisted qualifying drug and the person was not required to undergo a compulsory impairment test under section 71F before the blood specimen was taken.
-Infringement offence: driving while oral fluid indicates use of qualifying drug (3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if— (a) the results of a first oral fluid test and second oral fluid test subsequently undergone by the person are positive and indicate the use of the same qualifying drug; and
+Infringement offence: driving while oral fluid contains evidence of use of 1 listed qualifying drug (3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if analysis carried out by an approved analyst indicates that the person’s oral fluid sample is positive for 1 listed qualifying drug.
-  (b) the person does not elect to have a blood test in accordance with section 71D.

-### 57B Driving while blood contains evidence of, or oral fluid indicates, use of 2 or more qualifying drugs
+### 57B Driving offence: 2 or more qualifying drugs
 Offence: driving while blood contains evidence of use of 2 or more qualifying drugs (1) A person who drives or attempts to drive a motor vehicle on a road commits an offence if, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the person’s blood contains evidence of use of 2 or more qualifying drugs and either or both of the following apply:
   (a) 1 or more of the drugs are listed qualifying drugs and the blood concentration level for 1 or more listed qualifying drugs exceeds the applicable high-risk level: